 - Influencer marketing strategies are effective when planned, analyzed, and reported correctly.
 Both brands and influencers still make mistakes that put campaigns – and the good name of influencer marketing in general – at risk.

 - Influencers should stay true to their creative expression while making sure they understand the needs of brands and agencies.

 - In influencer marketing, content matters a lot, but there are more factors that contribute to success.
 For brands, influencers are not merely content creators – they are ambassadors.

-- With NapoleonCat’s Dashboards for influencers, evaluating the potential value of social media influencers and their real reach is easier than ever before.
+- With NapoleonCat’s Reports, evaluating the potential value of social media influencers and their real reach is easier than ever before.
 Give it a go!

 In-depth Social Media Analytics